The New Avengers, Series 2 — Episode 5

 Directed by Ernest Day

-Next day, Flt Lt Wolach (Tommy Boyle) fills Steed and Purdey in on the fire, and they investigate the opposite end of the airbase - accommodation, canteen, armoury! - they pass Larry who recognises Purdey, but she seethes at seeing him again.
+Next day, Flight Lieutenant Wolach (Tommy Boyle) fills John Steed (Patrick Macnee) and Purdey in on the fire, and they investigate the opposite end of the airbase - accommodation, canteen, armoury! - they pass Larry who recognises Purdey, but she seethes at seeing him again.
 They learn the shed is where the rockets are stored and are concerned about the upcoming display.
-All the rockets are accounted for, however, except Larry's which he tells the controller (Roy Purcell) malfunctioned and detonated in mid air behind a cloud bank... but in fact, being defused, has planted itself firmly in a sand bank.
+All the rockets are accounted for, however, except Larry’s which he tells the controller (Roy Purcell) malfunctioned and detonated in mid air behind a cloud bank... but in fact, being defused, has been fired directly into a sand bank.
 Steed, none the wiser, suspects a failed sabotage attempt and invites Larry to a party to make Purdey face her past.

 Larry pretends to have engine trouble and kidnaps the General to stop the release of the satellite images.
 Canvey’s liaison officer, Commander East (Terence Longdon), arrives at Steed’s, after finding the General’s car down the road - Purdey says she’ll check if Larry saw anything...
 Larry meanwhile is interrogating the General so he can intercept the satellite photos.
 Purdey arrives, but leaves without discovering anything, and Morgan is sent to intercept the dispatch rider.